oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/gbu/financial-services/financial-services-discovery-questionnaire/README.md

-# Oracle Food and Beverage Discovery Questionnaire
+# Oracle Financial Services Questionnaire

 This asset helps the customer and/or the partner to conduct a thorough discovery phase gathering all the necessary information for a proper design of Financial Services applications on OCI.